Outdoor Games for Kids – Learn and Play Outside

 Welcome to Outdoor Games for Kids!
-In this lesson, children will explore fun games like hide and seek, tag, hopscotch, tug of war, skipping rope and more.
-Tap the sound button on each card, listen carefully, and repeat the name.
-This is a simple way to learn outdoor games for kids in playground using pictures, audio and short sentences.
+In this lesson, children will explore fun games like hide and seek, tag, hopscotch, tug of war, skipping rope, and more.
+Tap the play button on each card, listen carefully, and repeat the name.
+This is a simple way to learn outdoor games for kids in playground using pictures, audio, and short sentences.

-🌳 Outdoor Games for Kids – Lesson 1
+Outdoor Games for Kids – Picture and Audio Practice

 Jump through number boxes drawn on the ground.

-Two teams pull a rope — don’t let the other team win!
+Two teams pull a rope from opposite sides.

 Jump over the rope without getting caught.